libishm1/Gopuram-in-p5js/README.md

 Archways and bump textures can be added

-GLB statues are loaded from the KhronosGroup sample models repository at runtime.
-The canvas automatically resizes to fill the browser window for better landscape support.
+A GLB statue is loaded at runtime from the KhronosGroup sample models repository.
+Currently the Duck model is used as a placeholder.
+The canvas fills the browser window and prompts the user to rotate the screen for landscape viewing.